About South Luangwa

 Wildlife

-The beautifully varied habitat of the South Luangwa supports a vast number of animals.
+The varied habitat of the South Luangwa supports a vast number of animals.

 Activities

-They don’t call the South Luangwa the home of the walking safari for nothing!
-It’s here that the walking safari was pioneered in the 1950s and at Nkonzi Camp, we’re proud to continue the tradition.
-Exploring the park on foot allows you to focus on nature’s quirks and charms that you might miss from a vehicle and after each walk, you’ll be even more in awe of the landscape than you were before.
+South Luangwa is considered the home of the walking safari and at Nkonzi Camp, we’re proud to continue the tradition.
+Exploring the park on foot allows you to experience nature up close and personal, seeing things that you would miss from a vehicle.
+After after each walk, you’ll be even more in awe of the landscape than you were before.

 Find out more about our safaris and activities at Nkonzi Camp.